 Bonolo Kavula, I Rise, 2022, Courtesy Uhoda Collection, © Jean Luc Deru, Daylight Georges Meurant, Untitled, 2019, Royal Museums of Fine Arts Belgium, Brussels / photo : J. Geleyns - Art Photography

-This is the first chapter of "Collection Meets", a new series of presentations dedicated to contemporary art that establishes a dialogue between works from the RMFAB collections and pieces from external collections.
+This is the first chapter of "Collection Meets", a new series of presentations dedicated to contemporary or modern art that establishes a dialogue between works from the RMFAB collections and pieces from external collections.
 Painter and essayist, Georges Meurant is best known for his dynamic use of color, chromatic abstractions, and geometric lines.
 A great connoisseur of Kasai embroideries, he developed a pictorial practice inspired by their motifs—without copying them.
 Rather, it was their constructed, structural quality that guided him in creating a highly personal style.
-The works of the young artist Bonolo Kavula, positioned between embroidery, sculpture, and installation, echo both Meurant’s practice and textile art.
-Their serial nature — at once minimalist and complex — plays with the alternation...
+The works of the young artist Bonolo Kavula (°1992), can be situated between weaving, engraving, sculpture, and installation, echo both Meurant’s practice and textile art.
+Using the simple units of the circle and...

 Tuesday | 10:00 - 17:00 |